Vyral/sean-zanganeh-blog/_posts/2018-04-25-what-should-homebuyers-know-about-looking-over-the-title-report.md

 {% include youtube.html %}

 <center><em>Looking over the title report as a buyer is an important step in real estate process.
-Today, I&rsquo;ve brought on two experts to explain why this is.</em></center>
+Today I&rsquo;ve brought on two experts to explain why this is.</em></center>

 &nbsp;

 So, you’ve made an offer on a home, gotten accepted, and received a copy of the title report.
 Now what?

-Today, I’m joined by Sean and Alex from Fidelity Title to talk about a common question: **What do you do with a title report once you’re in escrow?**
+Today I’m joined by Sean and Alex from Fidelity Title to talk about a common question: **What do you do with a title report once you’re in escrow?**

 For buyers, looking at the preliminary title report will be very important.
 This title report will alert you to things such as easements and CC&Rs.
 First of all, many of you may be wondering: “What’s a CC&R, and why should I care?”